BiomedSciAI/fuse-med-ml/fuse_examples/imaging/oai_example/README.md

 - `results_dir`: Path to save results and checkpoints
 - `csv_path`: Path to the CSV file for the respective training type
+- `experiment`: Name of the experiment and also the name of the results folder
+- `train_folds`: List of fold values to use for training (e.g., [0, 1, 2])
+- `val_folds`: List of fold values to use for validation (e.g., [3])
+- `test_folds`: List of fold values to use for testing (e.g., [4])
+- `test_ckpt`: Path to the checkpoint for testing.
+If set to "null", the model will train using the train and validation sets.
+If a path is provided, it will perform evaluation on the test set using the given checkpoint.

 If using pretrained weights (`pretrained: true`), also set:
 - `pretrained_path`: Path to the pretrained weights